 If you walk your dogs, you’ll notice your pooch making eye contact with other dogs as a way to show aggression and dominance, or simply to show who’s boss.

-If both dogs keep making eye contact with each other, that aggression will build until one of the dogs starts launching forward to attack in order to show dominance.
-This is why many dog owners will gently pull their dog’s leash to distract and disrupt any intense staring match so to avoid any attack or fight.
+If both dogs keep making eye contact with each other, that aggression will build until one of the dogs starts launching forward to show dominance.
+This is why many dog owners will gently pull their dog’s leash to distract and disrupt any intense staring match.

 Fun Fact: While Chihuahuas are small dogs, they are not afraid to show their dominance and will bite if they have to.
 You can read more about Chihuahua Bite Force PSI and see if their bite force is as strong as you think.